 Treatment

-At the BCADAD, treatment professionals view substance use disorders as a primary disease that affects the physical, mental, emotional, and spiritual aspects of life.
+At Nexus Care of Beaufort County, treatment professionals view substance use disorders as a primary disease that affects the physical, mental, emotional, and spiritual aspects of life.
 This disease is chronic, progressive and if left untreated can be fatal.

 We respect the individuality and dignity of each and every person who walk through our doors and we believe that in order to plant the seeds for positive growth, we must create a customized treatment program geared to the unique needs of the individual.